cralston0/gzip-encoding/README.rst

 service attack since your application server will continue to accept gzip content until it runs out of memory.

+This can potentially be mitigated by configuring the load balancer or reverse proxy (which will almost inevitably be processing traffic for a production application server) to limit the HTTP message size, e.g.
+Nginx's ``client_max_body_size`` parameter.

 Show Me The Code
 ================